threefoldtech/playground/docs/user_stories.md

     - As I user I should be able to view all of my contracts and deployments
 ### Acceptance Criteria

+    - User can view all contracts and deployments from 'Contracts' and 'Deployments' in My Account.
+    - User can also view details of any contract/deployment and delete any of them.
+    - If there's any problem, user can refresh contracts/deployments from 'Refresh' button
+---
+## Scenario 14

+    - As I user I should be able to view all of my contracts and deployments
+### Acceptance Criteria

-    - User can view all contracts and deployments from 'Contracts' and 'Deployments' in profile.
+    - User can view all contracts and deployments from 'Contracts' and 'Deployments' in My Account.
     - User can also view details of any contract/deployment and delete any of them.
     - If there's any problem, user can refresh contracts/deployments from 'Refresh' button
 ---